DarienLibrary/website_content/content/_finished/Email Landing Pages/bg-email.md

 <div class="col-md-6">

 ### What's in the Book Groups email?
-Each month Marianne and Pat will send you a list of the latest books added to the [Books in a Bag collection](https://dar.to/2GVMaJG "Books in a Bag collection") for [Book Groups](https://dar.to/2nx3RaV "Book Groups").
+Each month Marianne, Joanne, and Pat will send you a list of the latest books added to the [Books in a Bag collection](https://dar.to/2GVMaJG "Books in a Bag collection") for [Book Groups](https://dar.to/2nx3RaV "Book Groups").
 They'll also select their two favorite events of the month which may be of interest to book groups.
 <br />
 <br />